moshafieeha/UT-ECE-Student-Resources/README.md

 - **Gain Recognition**: You can showcase your work on your profile and use it as a reference.
 - **Foster Collaboration**: You can invite others to build upon your work, leading to improvements, and better solutions.

-If you know another valid repository, feel free to fork or <a href="mailto:m.shafieeha@gmail.com">email</a>.
+If you know another valid repository, feel free to request or <a href="mailto:m.shafieeha@gmail.com">email</a>.
 Let's continue to grow this repository together! 🌱
 <br>
 <br>